Career Timeline of Drew Pomeranz: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Drew Pomeranz made an impact.

-Drew Pomeranz, nicknamed "Big Smooth", is an American professional baseball pitcher currently with the Seattle Mariners organization.
-A former MLB All-Star with the San Diego Padres in 2016, he previously played for the Colorado Rockies, Oakland Athletics, Boston Red Sox, San Francisco Giants, and Milwaukee Brewers.
-He was a member of the 2018 World Series champion Boston Red Sox.
-Pomeranz is known for his pitching abilities and his time with several different MLB teams.
+Thomas Andrew "Drew" Pomeranz, nicknamed "Big Smooth," is a professional baseball pitcher currently playing for the Chicago Cubs.
+A former MLB All-Star with the San Diego Padres in 2016, he has also played for the Colorado Rockies, Oakland Athletics, Boston Red Sox, San Francisco Giants, and Milwaukee Brewers.
+Pomeranz was a World Series champion with the Boston Red Sox in 2018.
+His career has spanned over a decade at the major league level.

-In 2007, Drew Pomeranz was initially drafted by the Texas Rangers but chose to attend college instead.
+In 2007, Drew Pomeranz was initially drafted by the Texas Rangers but decided to go to college instead.

 2009: World Baseball Challenge Victory

-On August 16, 2010, Drew Pomeranz signed with the Cleveland Indians for a $2.65 million signing bonus, the largest bonus given to a college pitcher in the draft that year.
+On August 16, 2010, Drew Pomeranz signed with the Cleveland Indians with a $2.65 million signing bonus, the largest bonus given to a college pitcher in the draft that year.

 July 31, 2011: Traded to the Colorado Rockies

-On July 31, 2011, Drew Pomeranz was traded to the Colorado Rockies along with Alex White, Joe Gardner, and Matt McBride for Ubaldo Jiménez.
+On July 31, 2011, Drew Pomeranz, along with Alex White, Joe Gardner, and Matt McBride, was traded to the Colorado Rockies for Ubaldo Jiménez.

-In September 2011, Drew Pomeranz made his Major League debut with the Colorado Rockies, making 4 starts and finishing with a 1–2 record and a 5.40 ERA.
+In September 2011, Drew Pomeranz made his Major League debut, starting and pitching five scoreless innings to pick up the win against the Cincinnati Reds.
+He made 4 starts in September 2011, finishing with a 1–2 record and a 5.40 ERA.

 In 2011, Drew Pomeranz was considered one of the top 50 prospects in baseball.